Keurig + K-Mini Coffee Maker, Single Serve Pod Coffee Brewer

 K-mini Coffee Maker, Single Serve Pod Coffee Brewer

-FITS ANYWHERE: Less than 5 inches wide, perfect for small spaces.
-YOUR PERFECT AMOUNT: Brew any cup size between 6-12oz with Keurig K-Cup pods.
-ONE CUP RESERVOIR: Just add fresh water for each brew.
-FAST & FRESH BREWED: Coffee made in minutes.
-CORD STORAGE: For easy transport and tidy countertops.
-ENERGY EFFICIENT: Auto off feature turns off your coffee maker 90 seconds after your last brew, helping to save energy.
-COMPATIBLE WITH THE MY K-CUP UNIVERSAL REUSABLE COFFEE FILTER: Brew your own ground coffee (sold separately).
-The Keurig K-Mini single serve coffee maker in Evergreen features a sleek design with matte finish, and at less than 5 inches wide is the perfect size for any space or occasion.
-The K-Mini brewer is effortlessly simple to use, just add fresh water to the reservoir, pop in your favorite K-Cup pod, press the brew button and enjoy fresh brewed, delicious coffee in minutes.
+FITS ANYWHERE: Less than 5 inches wide, perfect for small spaces YOUR PERFECT AMOUNT: Brew any cup size between 6-12oz with Keurig K-Cup pods ONE CUP RESERVOIR: Just add fresh water for each brew FAST & FRESH BREWED: Coffee made in minutes CORD STORAGE: For easy transport and tidy countertops TRAVEL MUG FRIENDLY: Removable drip tray accommodates travel mugs up to 7.0 inches tall and holds a full accidental brew for easy cleanup ENERGY EFFICIENT: Auto off feature turns off your coffee maker 90 seconds after your last brew, helping to save energy The Keurig K-Mini single serve coffee maker features a sleek design with matte finish, and at less than 5 inches wide is the perfect size for any space or occasion.
+The K-Mini brewer is effortlessly simple to use - just add fresh water to the reservoir, pop in your favorite K-Cup pod, press the brew button and enjoy fresh brewed, delicious coffee in minutes.
 Choose from hundreds of delicious K-Cup pod varieties to enjoy 6-12oz of your favorite coffee, tea, cocoa, and iced beverages.
 With a single cup reservoir and cord storage, the K-Mini coffee maker is the portable brewer that makes anywhere perfect for great coffee.
 The K-Mini coffee maker is available in a variety of matte-finish colors.
-Based on consumer feedback, we have updated the K-Mini Brewer.
-Customer reviews have been removed that relate to the previous version of the brewer.